 Calliope Women’s Chorus performs music by, for, and about women, celebrating diversity and advocating social justice.
-Calliope Women’s Chorus celebrates the voices, power, strength, and diversity of women.
-We cherish our roots and experiences in the lesbian community and welcome women to join us in singing with excellence and pride.
-Our songs are sent forth as a source of healing and joy to soothe hearts and stir spirits.
-We offer our music in support of change towards freedom, justice, and equality.
-We are committed to eliminating racism, ableism, classism, heterosexism, anti-Semitism, ageism, and all other forms of oppression, both in our individual lives and in chorus policy, practice, and music.
-It is our goal to make Calliope accessible to all women.
+They cherish roots and experiences in the lesbian community and welcome women to join in singing with excellence and pride.
+Calliope Women’s Chorus offers music in support of change towards freedom, justice, and equality.
+The organization is committed to eliminating racism, ableism, classism, heterosexism, anti-Semitism, ageism, and all other forms of oppression.
+The goal of the Calliope Women’s Chorus is to be open and accessible to all women.

 Century Chamber Orchestra